 The following requirements must be complied with:

-- The worker must prove that he has sufficient training and qualification to carry out the job.
+- The worker must prove that they have sufficient training and qualification to carry out the job.

 - The worker must submit an application that is relevant to the occupation.